Ben-bit-code/Study-Spark/README.md

 GUI freeze, I ran the GUI on the main thread while the model ran in a different worker thread.
 ## How to use this project
-If you would like to simply use the application download the Study Spark subfolder and run the ‘Study Spark.exe’ file.
-If you would like to modify and install this project manually you need the following installed:
+To modify and install this project manually you need the following installed:
 -	Visual Studio (Desktop Development with C++ workload)
 -	Python 3.12
 -	Graphiz

+In the root directory open the terminal and type: 'mkdir models'.
+Then download the file at this link and add it to the models subfolder.

 If you have the above installed type this command in your terminal ‘pip install -r requirements.txt’ When you are finish modifying the project, type the following command in the root directory of your project: